Do you love glitz and glam as much as I do? Then you’re going to love these pumpkin decorating ideas using paint and metallic foil.

 Next, I used a foam brush to coat each pumpkin with adhesive size.
 Allow that to dry until it’s tacky, or sticky, following the instructions on the glue.

 Then you want to take the metallic foil sheet, shiny side up, and press it on the sticky surface of the pumpkin.

-Like so.
 Press firmly to transfer the foil to the pumpkin, then peel off.
 Repeat all over the pumpkin.

 Your goal is a mottled effect, with some of the paint showing through.

 As I’ve said, you can use gold leaf sheets or silver leaf sheets for this project.
 But if you want to achieve the mottled look, be sure to just randomly brush the adhesive size on the pumpkins.
 Don’t coat the entire pumpkins.